• Skip to primary navigation

 Now repeat the process of adding some water and cooking the mutton until the meat is tender (1.5-2 hours).
 Scrape the bottom of the pan at regular intervals to incorporate the browned bits with the masala.
 This process will help the mutton to develop a rich brown color.

-Note – Be careful to not burn the gravy at the bottom of the pan.
+Note – Be careful not to burn the gravy at the bottom of the pan.

 Tender mutton.